mransan/ocaml-protoc/README.md

 (** [decode_person decoder] decodes a [person] value from [decoder] *)
 ```

-* You can then use this OCaml module in your application to populate, serialize, and retrieve `person` protocol buffer messages:
+* in `main.ml`, write the following to encode a person value and save it to a file:

 ```OCaml
 let () =